STXT - Semantic Text

 10. Whitespace normalization

-This section defines how whitespace must be normalized to ensure that different implementations produce the same logical representation from the same STXT text.
+This section defines how whitespace must be normalized in order to guarantee that different implementations produce the same logical representation from the same STXT text.

 10.1 Inline values (`:`)